cado-security/product-help/docs/troubleshooting/get-support.md

 sidebar_position: 1
 ---

-# How to get support
+# How to Get Support

-Please access the Support portal at [https://support.cadosecurity.com](https://support.cadosecurity.com)
+You can access the Cado Support portal at [https://support.cadosecurity.com](https://support.cadosecurity.com).

-Alternatively, you can contact Cado Support via email at support@cadosecurity.com or reach out to your account manager for more details.
+Alternatively, you can contact Cado Support by emailing support@cadosecurity.com or by reaching out to your account manager for assistance.